veritrans/veritrans-woocommerce/README.md

 </body>
 ```

-#### Responding to V1 payment notification
+#### Responding to V1 VT-Web payment notification

-After the payment process is completed, Veritrans will send HTTP(S) POST notification to merchant's web server.
+After the payment process is completed, Veritrans will __asynchronously__ send HTTP(S) POST notification to merchant's web server.
 As a merchant, you need to process this POST paramters to update order status in your database server.
 Veritrans will send 3 POST parameters: `orderId`, `mStatus`, and `TOKEN_MERCHANT`.

 ```php